-Through this programme, we facilitate the innovative use of digital technologies during our training and learning activities.
-Exploring the use of digital tools and technologies in youth work practice gives both youth workers and learners the opportunity to design and participate in a more engaging training and learning process which takes the form of blended learning in youth and adult education.
+Under this programme, we facilitate the innovative use of digital technologies during our training and learning activities.
+Exploring the use of digital tools and technologies in youth work practice gives youth workers and learners the opportunity to design and participate in a more engaging training-learning process that takes the form of blended learning in youth and adult education.

 Through blended learning, we aim to combine traditional face-to-face training with digital learning in a seamless and complementary flow of learning.
 Further, we aim to tackle the digital gender gap by empowering marginalised youth and adults in the use, access and the development of digital skills, to address digital discrimination in emerging technologies.
 Moreover, our IT HUB is solving social problems with digital solutions through an environmentally-friendly approach.